AngryLuke/terraform-hcp-consul/README.md

 # terraform-hcp-consul
 This is a simple repo where you can find the basics to deploy a HCP Consul cluster using Terraform.
-AWS is the cloud where everything is going to be deployed.
+AWS is the reference cloud where everything is going to be deployed.

 ## Tech Preconditions
 * Lastest Terraform binary, available on your env PATH [here](https://developer.hashicorp.com/terraform/downloads)